Anthony Lane

-Anthony Lane is a British journalist who is a film critic for The New Yorker magazine.
+Anthony Lane is a British journalist who was a film critic for The New Yorker magazine from 1993 to 2024.

 Career

 Education and early career

-Lane attended Sherborne School, graduating with a degree in English from Trinity College, Cambridge where he also did graduate work on T. S. Eliot.
+Lane attended Sherborne School, graduating with a degree in English from Trinity College, Cambridge where he also did graduate work on T.S.
+Eliot.
 After graduation, he worked as a freelance writer and book reviewer for The Independent, where he was appointed deputy literary editor in 1989.
 In 1991, Lane was appointed film critic for The Independent on Sunday.

 The New Yorker

 In 1993, Lane was asked by The New Yorker's then-editor, Tina Brown, to join the magazine as a film critic.
 He has written profiles of actors and directors (Alfred Hitchcock, Buster Keaton, Grace Kelly) and authors (Ian Fleming and Patrick Leigh Fermor) and Hergé's Tintin books.
 Lane has also reviewed books, such as The Stories of Vladimir Nabokov and The Complete Stories of Evelyn Waugh, two authors he reveres.
 In 2022, he wrote an essay on the legacy of Eliot's The Waste Land for its centenary.
 He contributes to the magazine's "Critic at Large" section; in 1999, he wrote about "The Endurance": Shackleton's Legendary Antarctic Expedition at the American Museum of Natural History, and in 2000 he wrote about Full Moon, a collection of lunar photographs at the Rose Center For Earth and Space.

-A collection of 140 of his The New Yorker reviews, essays, and profiles was published in 2002 under the title Nobody's Perfect — a reference to the final line of the film Some Like it Hot.
+A collection of 140 of his The New Yorker reviews, essays, and profiles was published in 2002 under the title Nobody's Perfect — a reference to the final line of the 1959 film Some Like It Hot.
 A profile of the film's director, Billy Wilder, ends the book.